cognitedata/opcua-extractor-net/README.md

  - COGNITE_API_PROJECT
  - OPCUA_LOGGER_DIR
  - OPCUA_CONFIG_DIR
+ - OPCUA_CERTIFICATE_DIR

 For the first three, environment variables overwrite config options.
-For CONFIG_DIR, default is `[application dir]/config`
+For CONFIG_DIR, default is `[application dir]/config`, CERTIFICATE_DIR is used for opcua certificates, and defaults to `[application dir]/certificates`.

 See the [example configuration](config/config.example.yml) for a config template.

 ### Using Docker
 Simply download and run the latest build from [here](https://console.cloud.google.com/gcr/images/cognitedata/EU/opcua-extractor-net?gcrImageListsize=30)

-Config, both opcua config `opc.ua.extractor.Config.xml` and `config.yml` are located in a volume /config, and logfiles if enabled will be located in volume /logs.
+Config, both opcua config `opc.ua.extractor.Config.xml` and `config.yml` are located in a volume /config, and logfiles if enabled will be located in volume /logs, certificates are located in subfolders of the volume /certificates.
 Example:

-`docker run -v "$(pwd)/config:/config" -v "$(pwd)/logs:/logs" eu.gcr.io/cognitedata/opcua-extractor-net:tag`
+`docker run -v "$(pwd)/config:/config" -v "$(pwd)/logs:/logs" -v "$(pwd)/certificates:/certificates eu.gcr.io/cognitedata/opcua-extractor-net:tag`

 which would run the build tagged with `tag` using config stored in `current_dir/config`, and output logs to `current_dir/logs`